ShalomOluwadare/Library/README.md

 The read status of any book can be changed at any time.
 Any book can be deleted but be careful.
 This idea is from the odin project.
+There are two versions, one made with classes and one made without.